 Two factors from farms, cities, and suburbs upstream are the primary causes of damage to the bay:

-Reducing heavy metals, chemicals, and bacteria would improve water quality, but the key to saving the bay is to reduce the input of two nutrients (nitrogen and phosphorous), plus sediment.
-The particles of sediment carry nutrients downstream, suffocate oysters and other creatures trying to live at the bottom of the bay, and block sunlight from reaching submerged aquatic vegetation.
+Reducing litter, heavy metals, chemicals, and bacteria would improve esthetics and water quality, but the key to saving the bay is to reduce the input of two nutrients (nitrogen and phosphorous) plus sediment.
+Particles of sediment are especially troublesome.
+They carry nitrogen and phosphorous downstream, suffocate oysters and other creatures trying to live at the bottom of the bay, and block sunlight from reaching submerged aquatic vegetation.

 Since the 1930's, the sediments in stormwater and other pollutants have suppressed the marsh grasses (often Spartina species) and the underwater grasses (Submerged Aquatic Vegetation or SAV) that are essential to the health of the bay.
 The natural bands of SAV surrounding the points of land and islands have shrunk, and SAV has disappeared from extensive areas on the bottom of the Bay.

 There is no secret regarding the cause.
 Silt from urban/suburban construction, plus erosion after the clearing of forests or plowing of cropland, has physically coated the SAV and blocked the transmission of light that is essential for plant growth.
 Once colonists began clearing forests and planting tobacco, the flow of silt increased, with so much deposition downstream that in some cases (such as at Dumfries) the colonial harbors were blocked.